fbdtemme/bencode/_sources/usage/view.rst.txt

 Access
 ------

-Converting the :cpp:class:`bview` instance to the interface specific for the bencode datatype it points to is done using accessor functions.
+Casting the :cpp:class:`bview` instance to the interface specific for the bencode data type is done using accessor functions.

 Throwing accessor function will throw :cpp:class:`bad_bview_access` when trying to convert a bview to a bview subclass that does not match the bencode data type.